Docs

 - Visualize — ask for charts, summaries, and breakdowns.

-Tables also serve as the data layer for Anchor apps (covered next).
-A single table can power multiple apps at once — your CRM, your pipeline dashboard, and your weekly report can all share the same source of truth.
+A single table can be referenced by multiple files at once — your investor update, your pipeline tracker, and your weekly report can all share the same source of truth.

-Beyond tables and apps, you can store any ordinary file — PDFs, images, CSVs, code, markdown, and more.
+Beyond tables, HTML, and Markdown, you can store any ordinary file — PDFs, images, CSVs, code, and more.
 Each one gets its own page at anchor.cc/file/<fileID> where it can be viewed in the browser or downloaded.
-Your agent uploads files for you, and you share them just like anything else in Anchor.
+Your agent creates files for you, and you share them just like anything else in Anchor.

 Supported file types